RosyTucker/BattleShips/README.md

 ##Setup:

 Use rackup or thin server to start
-Use sass '--watch styles.scss:../styles.css' to watch for sass updates
+Use sass '--watch styles.scss:../styles.css' to watch for sass updates from the sass directory